 Ontario Park Passes are available for patron use at the Wawa Public Library.
 To checkout your Park Pass, you must have a valid library card.
 Lending time is for one week!
 For more information please contact the circulation desk at (705)-856-2244 ext 290 or stop by the library.

 The Wawa Public Library is following the public health measures recommended by the Government of Ontario therefore it will be a patron’s choice to wear a face mask/covering when entering the library.
-We ask that you continue to self-assess and if you have flu/cold-like symptoms that you NOT come into the library.
-When in the library, please respect the choices of other patrons and maintain social distancing.
+We ask that you continue to self-assess and if you have flu/cold like symptoms that you NOT come into the library.
+When in the library, please respect the choices of other patrons.
 We thank you for your cooperation.

 We have two computers available for use and two workspaces if a patron would like to bring in their own laptop or tablet.
-Free wifi is available to all.If you do not have a library card, there is a fee of $1.00/half hour for the use of a computer.
-We are sanitizing each work space after use.
+Free WIFI is available.If you do not have a library card, there is a fee of $1.00/half hour for the use of a computer.
+We sanitize each work space after use.

 Latest posts by Wawa Public Library